What is Acupuncture?

 • Neurological and muscular disorders: headaches, neck and back pain, sports injuries, sciatica, osteoarthritis, neuritis and facial pain

-• Digestive disorders: irritable bowel, constipation, diarrhea and gastritis
+• Digestive disorders: irritable bowel syndrome (IBS), constipation, diarrhea and gastritis

 • Menstrual and reproductive problems: dysmenorrhea (PMS) and perimenopausal symptoms, infertility and other hormonal disorders